Hans Sluga: Philosophical work

 Sluga describes his philosophical orientation as follows: "My overall philosophical outlook is radically historicist.
 I believe that we can understand ourselves only as beings with a particular evolution and history."

 He has worked extensively on the early history of analytic philosophy.
-In his writings on Gottlob Frege he has sought to establish the influence of Immanuel Kant, Hermann Lotze, and of Neo-Kantians like Cuno Fischer and Wilhelm Windelband on Frege's views on the foundations of mathematics and in the theory of meaning.
+In his writings on Gottlob Frege he has sought to establish the influence of Immanuel Kant, Hermann Lotze, and of neo-Kantians like Kuno Fischer and Wilhelm Windelband on Frege's views on the foundations of mathematics and in the theory of meaning.
 This historically oriented approach to Frege's thought brought him into sharp conflict with Michael Dummett's "realist" interpretation of Frege.
 Sluga's work in analytic philosophy has been influenced substantially by Wittgenstein to whose early and late writings he has devoted a number of studies.
 His writings on both Frege and Wittgenstein have contributed to the development of the study of the history of analytic philosophy as a field within analytic philosophy.

 Since the early 1990s Sluga has become increasingly concerned with political philosophy.
 In Heidegger's Crisis he set out to explore the question why philosophers from Plato till the present get so often entangled in dangerous political affairs.
 Sluga analyzes Heidegger's political engagement by putting it into the larger context of the development of German philosophy in the Nazi period.
 He seeks to show thereby that many diagnoses of Heidegger's politics are misdirected because of their overly narrow focus on the person and work of Heidegger.
 He challenges, in particular, the claim that Heidegger's critique of reason is to blame for his political errors by pointing out that committed "rationalists" among the German philosophers were prone to the same errors.
-Sluga's book seeks to show that the willingness to involve themselves politically not only Heidegger, but also of Neo-Kantians like Bruno Bauch, Neo-Fichteans like Max Wundt, and Nietzscheans like Alfred Baeumler was ultimately due to their misconceived belief that they were living through a moment of world-historical crisis in which they were particularly called upon to intervene.
+Sluga's book seeks to show that the willingness of not only Heidegger, but also of Neo-Kantians like Bruno Bauch, Neo-Fichteans like Max Wundt, and Nietzscheans like Alfred Baeumler to involve themselves politically was ultimately due to a misconceived belief that they were living through a moment of world-historical crisis in which they were particularly called upon to intervene.